Dr James Stanfield

 - all forms of technology enhanced learning

-Since 2015 I have also been the lead education consultant on the Human Development Innovation Fund (HDIF) - a £30 million competitive challenge fund in Tanzania which provides grants to organisations driving innovative approaches which aim to improve the quality, value-for-money, and sustainability of basic services in education, health and water, sanitation and hygiene.
+Since 2015 I have also been the lead education consultant on the Human Development Innovation Fund (HDIF) - a £30 million competitive challenge fund in Tanzania which provides grants to organisations driving innovative approaches which aim to improve the quality, value-for-money, and sustainability of basic services including education.

-Module leader: EDU2002 - Innovation and Entrepreneurship in Education
+Module leader: EDU2002 - Global Innovations in Education

-Module leader: EDU2004 - Technology and the Future of Learning
+Module leader: EDU8213 - The Future of Learning

 - Mitra S, Kulkarni S, Stanfield J. Learning at the Edge of Chaos: Self-Organising Systems in Education.
 In: Lees, HE; Noddings, N, ed.
 The Palgrave International Handbook of Alternative Education.
 London, UK: Palgrave Macmillan, 2016, pp.227-239.